 For an HR leader, employee engagement is likely one of the outcomes one cares most deeply about.
-Not only is job satisfaction a reflection of how happy one’s workforce is, but it is also directly correlated with employee retention and productivity.
+Not only is employee motivation and job satisfaction a reflection of how happy one’s workforce is, but it is also directly correlated with employee retention and productivity.

 But there’s one catch: job satisfaction and motivation are super difficult to move the needle on.
 Both are challenging to define and notoriously difficult to measure.

-With the right tools, any workplace is on the right track to becoming a conducive working environment, one that keeps numbers up, meets every goal, and, more importantly, keeps workers happy.
-In this post, explore exactly what employee satisfaction is, along with best practices to measure and improve levels of employee motivation within your own organization.
+However, with the right tools, any workplace is on the right track to becoming a conducive working environment, one that keeps numbers up, meets every goal, and, more importantly, keeps workers happy.
+Therefore, we are going to explore exactly what employee satisfaction is, along with best practices to measure and improve levels of employee motivation within your own organization.

-Employee satisfaction refers to the extent to which a worker feels fulfilled in their role.
-There are many factors that can influence employee satisfaction levels, including (but not limited to):
+Job satisfaction refers to the extent to which a worker feels fulfilled in their role.
+There are many factors how to improve employee satisfaction levels, including (but not limited to):

 - Compensation and benefits